HARP

 Contemporary Jazz - songs, all originals by Deborah Henson-Conant or the band, include The Magic String, Wave Goodbye, Caught in the Act, Lammermuir Spring, Night of the Roses, Anna Bella, Honeytime, Tiger Dance, Greensleeves, Hawaii: In the Afterglow.
 Deborah Henson-Conant - harp with Noel Pointer, (electric violin), Chieli Minucci (guitar), George Jinda (percussion), Steve Skinner (synthesizer & amp; drum programming), Fernando Saunders (bass).

-Click for further detailsCeltic Air by Jochen Vogel
+Click for further detailsCeltic Air - Jochen Vogel

 You never know what to expect in a Jochen Vogel performance.
 But you can be sure to hear good music.
 Whether it’s traditional or improvised, played instrumentally or sung, it’s always heartfelt, personal music with the haunting, powerful sound of the metal-strung Clairseach.
 (Irish folk harp)